ABRM2002/FUTURE_CS_01/README.md

 - Set the manual proxy to 127.0.0.1 and port to 8080.

 - Ensure that Burp can intercept traffic by navigating to http://localhost:3000 (Juice Shop's URL) in Chromium.

+---

+## Step 2: Launch OWASP Juice Shop

+- Ensure the Juice Shop is running.
+Access it in your browser via http://localhost:3000.

+- Burp Suite should now be able to intercept and inspect the traffic between your browser and Juice Shop.

+---

+## Step 3 : Intercept and Analyze HTTP Requests (Example: Login Request)

+- In Burp Suite, ensure Intercept is ON (found under Proxy > Intercept).

+- Go to the login page of OWASP Juice Shop (http://localhost:3000/#/login).

+- Enter any test credentials (e.g., admin@example.com with a random password) and click Log in.

+- Burp Suite will intercept the login request.
+Review the captured HTTP request:

+- Forward the request in Burp, and analyze how the app responds.

+---

+## Step 4 : SQL Injection Example (Manual Testing using Repeater)

+- After intercepting a request (e.g., the login request), right-click it and select Send to Repeater.

+- Go to the Repeater tab, where you can edit and resend the request.

+- In the POST data (JSON body), modify the email field to inject a SQL payload:

+- Payload: ' OR 1=1--

+- Click Send to submit the request with the injected payload.

+- If the application is vulnerable to SQL Injection, you might see a successful login even though you entered an incorrect password.

+- The response will indicate if you’ve bypassed authentication.

+---

+## Step 5 : XSS Cross Site Scripting Example

+- In Juice Shop, go to the "Search" field at the top of the page.

+- In Burp Suite, ensure Intercept is ON.

+- Enter the following XSS payload in the search field:

+- Payload: <script>alert('XSS')</script>

+- Submit the search.
+Burp Suite will intercept the request.

+- Right-click the request and select Send to Repeater.

+- In the Repeater tab, resend the modified request with the XSS payload.

+- If the application is vulnerable to Reflected XSS, the JavaScript payload will execute, and you should see a popup with the message XSS in your browser.